team-telnyx/webrtc/packages/js/README.md

   // Destination is required and can be a phone number or SIP URI
   destinationNumber: '18004377950',
   callerNumber: '‬155531234567',
-});
+  debug: true // Default is false,

-// Start the gathering of data call.startDebugger();
+  debugOutput: 'socket' // Possible values are 'socket' | 'file' });

-// Stop the gathering of data
+// The debug dump is set to be sent to telnyx by default, if you want to save the debug data to disk
-call.stopDebugger();
+// You can change the debugOutput option to 'file'
 ```

 ---